bevacqua/horsey/readme.markdown

 ### `.refreshPosition()`

-Updates the position of the autocomplete list relative to the position of the input.
-Only necessary when the input is moved.
+Updates the position of the autocomplete list relative to the position of the `el`.
+Only necessary when the `el` is moved.

 ### `.destroy()`

-Unbind horsey-related events from the `input`, remove the autocomplete list.
+Unbind horsey-related events from the `el`, remove the autocomplete list.
 It's like `horsey` was never here.

 ### `.defaultRenderer`